elifkus/tutorial/README.md

 The Django Blog Tutorial is licensed under a [*Creative Commons Attribution-ShareAlike 4.0*](https://creativecommons.org/licenses/by-sa/4.0/) license.
 Everyone is free to add, edit and correct the tutorial.

-This tutorial is a shortened version the Django Girls Tutorial.
+This tutorial is a shortened version of the [Django Girls Tutorial](http://tutorial.djangogirls.org).

 # Editing basics